Leading the embedded systems student org — organizing projects, mentoring members, and overseeing technical direction across the team.

 under this add a problems section and how i solved them.

-SMART MAT: Self-Sensing Materials and Structures
+SMART MAT: Self-Sensing Materials and Aircraft Structural Health Monitoring

 Category - Embedded Systems